-The ability to capture a piece of artwork digitally such that its reproduction is a total success in the eyes of the artist involves uniquely specialized knowledge, many years of experience, talent and love of the work.
+The ability to capture a piece of artwork digitally such that its reproduction is a total success in the eyes of the artist involves uniquely specialized knowledge, many years of experience, considerable artistic talent and love of the work.
 It is where the rewards for our work are found.

 No matter the method by which the artwork is captured and digitized, in each case the goal is to respond to the aesthetic of the piece and reproduce its essence and character as faithfully as it is possible to do.

 In terms of pricing: it is always advisable to meet with us to review the specifics of your art and your requirements for its reproduction.
 From this we can provide a precise quote.
-But, we are always available to discuss by email, ZOOM and / or telephone.
+But, we are always available to discuss in person, by email, ZOOM and / or telephone.
 Contact us anytime.

-The term “Giclee” (English = “a squirt” or “spray”) was coined in 1992 by one of the print makers at Nash Editions, a French-American by the name of Jacque Duganne.
-Nash Editions was a fine art print studio started by Graham Nash of the music group Crosby, Stills and Nash (later plus Young).
+The term “Giclee” (English = “a squirt” or “fine spray”) was coined in 1992 by one of the print makers at Nash Editions, a French-American by the name of Jacque Duganne.
+Nash Editions is a fine art print studio started by Graham Nash of the music group Crosby, Stills and Nash (later plus Young).
 Nash was an avid photographer who wanted to use an early professional inkjet printer called IRIS Inkjet (which had been designed for accurate prepress proofing in commercial printing by IRIS Graphic Systems) for the purpose of printing editions of his own work as well as fine art printing.
 But galleries were not pleased by this new device.
 To them any print made by digital means had very bad connotations in the art world.
 No fine art repro-gallery wanted to believe that anything printed by digital means on an industrial machine that sprays ink could be considered “fine art.”
 Conventional photographic, fine art, darkroom printing processes with their limited editions still had a strong hold on that.
 So, he came up with an alternative, synthetic, French term to describe the prints.
 Hence, the term “GICLEE” was born.

 Now, the term “Giclee” has come to be associated with the combined processes of digital reproduction of fine artwork which culminates in an archival pigment inkjet print as opposed to a standard lab print on basic papers that one might purchase from Walmart or Costco or other pedestrian photo lab.